Massachusetts for Offshore Wind

 The Astonishing Potential of Offshore Wind

-Offshore wind might be the single biggest lever that New England can pull to reduce greenhouse gas emissions and grow the economy – at the same time.
+Offshore wind is the single biggest lever that Massachusetts can pull to reduce greenhouse gas emissions and grow the economy – at the same time.

-In the face of climate change, the race is on to decarbonize our energy system.
-Elizabeth Henry is the President of the Environmental League of Massachusetts.
-She outlines her goal to race towards the horizon — and create a tipping point in the market for offshore wind.
+Elizabeth Henry, the President of the Environmental League of Massachusetts, outlines her goal to race towards the horizon — and create a tipping point in the market for offshore wind.
 Already, it is 80% cheaper to harness wind offshore than it was a decade ago.
 A very different way to power our lives, and create the jobs of the future, is within reach.

 Sign Your Organization on as an Endorser